Anarchism in Chile: "The idea" (1921–1931)

-After the Russian Revolution (which was regarded with distrust by most anarchists from the very beginning), the differences between anarchists and Marxists deepened.
+After the Russian Revolution (which was regarded with distrust by most anarchists from the very beginning), the divide between anarchists and Marxists deepened.
 Their cohabitation within general unions came to an end, and the moderate and reformist socialists took over the Workers' Federation of Chile (FOCH).

 5 September 1924 the civic and military coup d'état was repudiated by the Chilean left wing.

 Nevertheless, the restorative military movement of January 1925 was supported by the socialist and communist forces.
 The anarchists and the organizations who exercised their influence decided to stay back and not trust the military.

 In 1925 there was a rent strike in Santiago.
-The government decided to create a "Housing Board" to solve conflicts between tenants and owners, arrangement that was supported by the communists.
+The government decided to form a "Housing Board" to solve conflicts between tenants and owners, an arrangement that was supported by the communists.
 The anarcho-syndicalists rejected this arrangement, which they believed had as an objective to divide the strike movement.
-The anarchists founded that same year a new worker's organization.
+The anarchists founded a new worker's organization the same year.
 The Chilean Workers' Regional Federation (known by its abbreviation in Spanish FORCH), affiliated to the International Workers' Association (AIT): taking as a model the Argentinean Regional Worker's Association (FORA).

 In January 1927 a general strike took place in Santiago and Valparaíso.
 A month after general Ibáñez demoted president Arturo Alessandri with a new coup d'état.
-The 1930s crisis hit the population hard which never stopped striking in the streets.
-In response, the dictatorship suppressed the worker's organizations and disarticulated them almost completely.
+The 1930s crisis hit the population hard which continued to strike in the streets.
+In response, the dictatorship suppressed the workers' organizations and disarticulated them almost completely.

 Modern syndicalism (1931–1957)

-Finalized the dictatorship in 1931, the communists and socialists founded the Worker's Confederation of Chile (CTCH).
-The anarchists create their own General Worker's Confederation (CGT).
-However, the legalization of the reformist union and its institutionalized, the harsh repression towards the anarchists and the certain disorganization among the libertarians: weakened the anarchist prevalence, that would start falling during the decade, with a slight upturn during the years of the Spanish Revolution, until becoming of little significance in the 1940s decade.
-The syndicalist prominence had remained in the hands of the reformist syndicalism of the socialists, communists, and the Christian democrats.
+Following the end of the dictatorship in 1931, the communists and socialists founded the Worker's Confederation of Chile (CTCH).
+The anarchists created their own General Worker's Confederation (CGT).
+However, the legalization and institutionalization of the reformist union, harsh repression towards the anarchists, and the certain disorganization among the libertarians weakened anarchists' popularity, which would start falling during the start of the decade, with a slight upturn during the years of the Spanish Revolution, until becoming of little significance in the 1940s.
+The syndicalist prominence had remained in the hands of the reformist syndicalism of the socialists, communists, and the Christian Democrats.

 "Political anarchism" (1957–1973)

-In 1958 Law No. 12927 is dictated on "Inner Security of the State" that, changed in diverse occasions, prevails to the present time, sanctioning any act of insurrectionist nature or revolutionary nature.
+In 1958, Law No. 12927, dictated on the "Inner Security of the State", amended on several occasions and prevailing to the present day, sanctions any act of insurrectionist or revolutionary nature.